 The Olympic Cauldron today is actually more interesting to look at than it was in 2010, despite the fact that it is no longer lit (except on very special occasions).
 During the Olympics it was surrounded by a chain-link fence, for security reasons, which made it not such a great place for photos.

 From the Olympic Cauldron you can walk and cycle around the Convention Centre to Canada Place, or in the opposite direction along the seawall through beautiful Coal Harbour toward Stanley Park.
 Views of both the city and North Shore mountains from the area are amazing.

 Where is the Olympic Cauldron?

-The Vancouver Olympic Cauldron is in downtown Vancouver beside the Vancouver Convention Centre at 1085 Canada Place, between where Thurlow and Burrard Streets end at the Vancouver waterfront.
+The Vancouver Olympic Cauldron is at Jack Poole Plaza in downtown Vancouver.
+It’s beside the Vancouver Convention Centre at 1085 Canada Place, between where Thurlow and Burrard Streets end at the Vancouver waterfront.

 From Waterfront Station, head west to Canada Place, then past the Convention Centre.
 The Olympic Cauldron is at the far side of the Convention Centre, just before the steps down to the seawall at Coal Harbour.

 Jack Poole Plaza is the large open plaza at the western side of the Vancouver Convention Centre.
 Events sometime take place there.
 In 2021, for example, the Art Downtown program takes place on Wednesdays and Fridays in the summer.
 On those days local artists set up their art in the plaza.

 From late November until December 24th, the Vancouver Christmas Market also sets up in the area.